zeroc-ice/ice/README.md

 ## Complete solution with a uniform API

 The Ice framework provides everything you need to build networked applications:
-- RPCs with a high-performance binary protocol over a variety of network transports (TCP, UDP, WebSocket, Bluetooth...)
+- RPCs with a compact binary protocol over a variety of network transports (TCP, UDP, WebSocket, Bluetooth...)
 - Secure communications (IceSSL)
 - Configuration (Ice Properties)
 - Logging (Ice Logger)